 - Looking for a place to stay in San Juan Del Sur?
 Try Bahia Del Sol Villas

-- Tips for your visit: Top 5 things to do in SJDS
+- Tips for your visit: activities in San Juan Del Sur

 - Find a local surf shop: Arena Caliente Surf Camp